What Is Anxiety And Why Do We Get It?

 Some signs that anxiety might be ruling your life:

-- Stepping outside your comfort zone leaves you feeling overwhelmed and exhausted.
+Stepping outside your comfort zone leaves you feeling overwhelmed, exhausted or really irritable.

 I know what it’s like to live with anxiety when it takes control of your life.
 It affected my sleep, my digestion and my relationships with friends and family.
 If I hadn’t gotten the help I needed it might still be ruling my life.